Incalos/FJSP-With-Genetic-Algorithm/README.md

         self.Max_Itertions = 100
 ```

-## Display of operation results
+## Display of the results

-* Gantt Chart
+* processing schedule showed in gantt chart

 ![](picture/img_1.png)

-* The maximum completion time of each iteration
+* the maximum completion time of each iteration

 ![](picture/img_2.png)